 can bring on feelings of sadness or depression.
 Or they can make a mood disorder harder

 to manage.
-It depends on your teen’s coping skills and his or her ability to rebound
+It depends on your teen’s coping skills and their ability to rebound from

 What are the symptoms of mood disorders in a teen?